Wildfire Situation Update | SPSA

 Status Not Contained

-Resources Type 1 Crew Members, Type 2 Crews, Helicopter Support, Air Tanker Support, Local Fire Department, Heavy Equipment Support
+Resources Type 1 Crew Members, Type 2 Crews, Type 3 Crews, Helicopter Support, Air Tanker Support

 North of Weyakwin (25WY-DITCH02)

-Resources Type 1 crew, Type 2 Crews, Helicopter Support, Air Tanker Support, Heavy Equipment, Local Fire Departments, Out of Province Crews
+Type 1 Crew, Type 2 Crews, Type 3 Crews, Helicopter Support, Air Tanker Support, Heavy Equipment, Out of Province Support

 Did you find what you were looking for on this page?